Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 (Additional Resources: Reminiscences of the VLSI Revolution - Lynn Conway's memoir, see [here](http://ai.eecs.umich.edu/people/conway/Memoirs/VLSI/Lynn_Conway_VLSI_Reminiscences.pdf))

-Engineering living matter has not yet undergone the same type of decoupling and standardization of different aspects of the DBT cycle that ushered in massive change in other fields (standardization of screws, outsourcing chip fabrication with Mosis).
+Engineering living matter has not yet undergone the same type of decoupling and standardization of different aspects of the DBT cycle that ushered in massive change in other fields (standardization of screws, outsourcing chip fabrication with MOSIS).
 People who want to make customized DNA often have to do so own their own, spending months to construct and validate a single piece of a DNA sequence.
 Recently, with the commercialization of DNA synthesis technologies, it has become possible to order customized genes, but this process is expensive.

 [Free Genes Project](https://biobricks.org/freegenes/) wants to bring ideas of decoupling and the "fabless foundry" to the engineering of DNA.